bonifield/pcap-archiver/README.md

 ```

 ## To Do
-- setup script to automate the steps below
+- [x] setup script
-- more metadata fields for easier searching and fetching
+- [ ] more metadata fields for easier searching and fetching
-- Use the Elasticsearch libraries
+- [ ] Use the Elasticsearch libraries
-- Add cronjob and tcpdump/netsniff-ng helper notes
+- [ ] Add cronjob and tcpdump/netsniff-ng helper notes
-- Threading and better read methods than "top-to-bottom"
+- [ ] Threading and better read methods than "top-to-bottom"
-- Flask front-end for PCAP retrieval, both querying and downloading the resulting file
+- [ ] Flask front-end for PCAP retrieval, both querying and downloading the resulting file
-- Dockerize the whole thing?
+- [ ] Dockerize the whole thing?
 Mount the container at your PCAP folder and relax?

 ## Elasticsearch Setup Steps (Configure the Index, Mapping, and APIs)
+### use the [setup script](https://github.com/bonifield/pcap-archiver/blob/master/pcap-archiver-setup.sh) OR follow the steps below
 1. make the ```pcap-singles``` index inside Elasticsearch
 ```
 curl -u elastic -skX PUT "https://YOUR-IP-HERE:9200/pcap-singles?pretty"